bodo-ai/PyDough/documentation/dsl.md

 > [!WARNING]
 > In the current version of PyDough, the behavior when the expressions inside an `ORDER_BY` clause are not collation expressions with `.ASC()` or `.DESC()` is undefined/unsupported.

-**Good Example #1**: Orders every person alphabetically by last name, then first name, then middle name (people with no middle name going last).
+**Good Example #1**: Order every person alphabetically by last name, then first name, then middle name (people with no middle name going last).

 ```py
 %%pydough
 People.ORDER_BY(last_name.ASC(), first_name.ASC(), middle_name.ASC(na_pos="last"))
 ```

-**Good Example #2**: For every person list their ssn & how many packages they have ordered, and orders them from highest number of orders to lowest, breaking ties in favor of whoever is oldest.
+**Good Example #2**: For every person list their SSN & how many packages they have ordered, and order them from highest number of orders to lowest, breaking ties in favor of whoever is oldest.

 ```py
 %%pydough